FindMySchool LogoFindMySchool

 Rainford High’s outcomes sit in a solid, middle band nationally, with a strong local standing.

-At GCSE, the school ranks 1451st in England for GCSE outcomes (FindMySchool ranking based on official data), and it ranks 1st locally in St Helens.
-That overall profile reflects performance that is in line with the middle 35% of schools in England (25th to 60th percentile), while still being among the strongest options in its immediate area.
+At GCSE, the school ranks 1,243rd in England for GCSE academic outcomes (FindMySchool ranking based on official data), and it ranks 1st locally in St Helens.
+That overall profile reflects performance in the stronger half of schools nationally, while still being among the strongest options in its immediate area.

-For sixth form, the school ranks 1455th in England for A-level outcomes (FindMySchool ranking based on official data), and 2nd locally in St Helens.
-Outcomes are again consistent with the middle 35% of providers in England (25th to 60th percentile).
-Grade distributions show 5.03% at A*, 10.55% at A, and 45.23% at A* to B.
+For sixth form, the school ranks 2,101st in England for A-level academic outcomes (FindMySchool ranking based on official data), and 2nd locally in St Helens.
+The national A-level picture is weaker than the GCSE profile.
+Grade distributions show 0% at A*, 10% at A, and 30% at A* to B.

 England ranks and key metrics (where available)